ygorhora/mcp-sync-config/README.md

 - Solution: Install uv following the [Prerequisites](#prerequisites) section

 **"Error: File not found: ~/.claude.json"**
-- Solution: Make sure Claude Desktop is installed and has been run at least once
+- Solution: Make sure Claude Code is installed and has been run at least once

 **Editor doesn't open with --edit**
 - Solution: Set your preferred editor: `export EDITOR=nano` (or vim, emacs, etc.)